datsfilipe/node-arch/README.md

 ### Description

-An structure with tests to avoid the necessity of a database when trying to figure out if the code you are writing actually works.
+A structure with tests to avoid the necessity of a database when you want to figure out if the code you are writing works.

 ### Project Tree (only dirs)